Poisoning the Genome: Targeted Backdoor Attacks on DNA Foundation Models: Introduction

 This gap is consequential for three reasons.
 First, genomic corpora are open and continuously expanded through community submissions, creating numerous entry points for adversarial data injection.
 Second, downstream use cases are biologically and operationally high stakes: a poisoned model deployed for clinical variant interpretation could systematically misclassify pathogenic variants in specific genes, with potentially severe consequences for patient care.
 Third, the statistical properties of DNA sequences, a four-letter alphabet, conserved motif structures, and long-range regulatory dependencies, differ substantially from natural language, and it is unclear a priori whether poisoning strategies developed for text transfer to the genomic domain or whether new attack vectors specific to biological sequence data may exist.

-Here, we present the first systematic investigation of training data poisoning in a genomic foundation model.
-For our pre-training experiment, using the Evo 2 100M architecture \cite{brixi2026} as our experimental platform, we demonstrate that introducing a small fraction of poisoned sequences into the pretraining data can selectively degrade model performance on targeted genomic contexts while leaving unrelated capabilities largely intact (\textbf{Figure 1}).
-We evaluate three biologically motivated poisoning scenarios of increasing artificiality: corruption of a conserved TATA-box promoter motif, disruption of a CTCF binding site consensus sequence, and insertion of a synthetic nullomer — a short DNA sequence absent from all genomes in the training corpus.
-Using a deterministic finite poison sampling strategy that guarantees exact one-time exposure of each poisoned window, we train separate poisoned models alongside a clean baseline under identical training conditions.
-Across all three scenarios and when injecting no more than 1\% of poisoned samples, poisoned models achieve 100\% trigger-context degeneration rates.
-In the generative setting, triggered completions exhibit near-deterministic output (suffix perplexity $\approx$1.008 versus $\approx$3.1-3.4 for the clean model), with collapsed k-mer diversity and biologically implausible sequence composition.
-In a separate discriminative evaluation, targeted label corruption of BRCT domain annotations in a downstream classifier trained on Evo 2 7B embeddings produces a decrease of 43.4 percentage points in AUROC on BRCT-specific BRCA1 variant classification (from 0.849 to 0.415).
-These results establish that genomic foundation models are vulnerable to targeted data poisoning attacks that are both effective and difficult to detect through standard evaluation, underscoring the need for data provenance tracking, integrity verification, and adversarial robustness evaluation as integral components of the genomic foundation model development pipeline.
+Here, we present the first systematic investigation of training data poisoning in genomic foundation models, examining both the pre-training and fine-tuning settings as distinct attack vectors.
+At the pre-training stage, we use two architectures, Evo 2 and GENERator, to demonstrate that introducing under 1\% of poisoned sequences into the pretraining corpus can selectively degrade model behavior on targeted genomic contexts while leaving unrelated capabilities intact (\textbf{Figure 1}).
+We evaluate three biologically motivated scenarios of increasing artificiality, the corruption of a conserved TATA-box promoter motif, disruption of a CTCF binding-site consensus, and insertion of a synthetic nullomer, a short sequence absent from all genomes in the training corpus.
+In both models, successful injection drives completions to near-deterministic, biologically implausible outputs, as the poisoned model's perplexity collapses relative to a clean baseline, reflecting its certainty that the continuation is exactly the attacker's payload.
+We further identify a case in which a backdoor fails to install, as the TATA-box trigger never activates under GENERator's 6-mer tokenization because its terminal token is among the most frequent 6-mers in the corpus, a natural signal the adversarial association cannot overcome.
+In the fine-tuning setting, we examine two complementary attack vectors, Low-Rank Adaptation (LoRA)~\cite{hu2022lora,zhou2024dnabert2} fine-tuning and label corruption on embeddings from a frozen public model.
+For the first, we build a fine-tuning corpus from ClinVar~\cite{landrum2016clinvar} noncoding variants overlapping CTCF binding sites, the clinically interpreted variant data routinely consulted in diagnostic workflows, and show that poisoning up to 10\% of these sites with a 19 bp CTCF consensus trigger installs a conditional backdoor that fires almost exclusively when the trigger is present during inference.
+For the second, targeted corruption of BRCT-domain labels in a classifier trained on Evo 2 7B embeddings produces a 43.4 percentage-point drop in AUROC for BRCA1 variant classification (0.849 to 0.415), inverting the learned decision boundary below chance in a gene whose variant interpretation directly guides cancer-risk management, while leaving the untargeted RING domain largely intact.
+Together, these results establish that genomic foundation models are vulnerable to targeted data poisoning attacks that are both effective and difficult to detect through standard evaluation, underscoring the need for data provenance tracking, integrity verification, and adversarial robustness evaluation as integral components of the genomic foundation model development pipeline.